exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 8 - The Jaws Close.md

 The awakening power surged, threatening to consume him entirely.
 Use it.
 Kill them all.
 Avenge Aric even if it destroys you.

+*This is what they did to your village,* that dark voice whispered. *The bandits who burned everything—they were working for HIM.
+The Demon King orchestrated it all.
+Every death, every loss, feeding his resurrection.*

+Kaelen didn't know if it was true.
+But in that moment, he believed it.

 "KAELEN!"
 Lyra grabbed his arm.
 "WE HAVE TO GO!
 WE HAVE TO GET ELFIRIA OUT!"

 That penetrated through the fury.
 Elfiria.
 She was alone, exposed, the Demon Generals' primary target.